 You are in a hurry when the time is scarce.
 But, being an escaped clone, Kenny should have plenty of time on his hands, right?

 The main merit of clones as a workforce is that they are (relatively) cheap to mass-produce, and due to extensive neural conditioning, they are obedient to the point of suicide (obviously the case with our buddy over here.
 Look at the jacket.
 Look at the hair.
 Obedient type all along).
 Also, simulants are disposable - you can work them to death, no problem.
 Our corporate policies got you covered - give us your old, wasted clone and we'll supply you with a fresh batch on the spot.
 For a convenient price, naturally.

 As every mass-produced product, clones have an expiration date.
 It's perfectly logical - immortal clones mean no fresh clones, means no income, means end of business.
 Depends on the line and its destination, of course.
 You want babysitters to live longer in order to avoid mental trauma your kids would suffer when the beloved nanny gets recycled.
 Zero-G workers, miners, reactor meat, no problem, new drop every five years.

-For Tenma line the clock is set to fifteen.
+For Tenma line the clock is set to fifteen, maybe twenty, we are not sure on that, most got recycled before they keeled over.
 Kenny might have worked as a courier for a good bit of time now.
 But he's broken away and made a name for himself as a smooth operator.
 You don't break the conditioning during one moment of instant wisdom.
 You don't become a novahot runner overnight.
 Well, you might, but the name "H0tl1ne" is already taken.

 My point being, Kenny comes with an expiration date too.
 And he's not exactly fresh off the tank.